purwar1997/shopease-api/README.md

 - Authentication enabled using JSON Web Tokens
 - Database modelling using various Mongoose schemas
+- Used MongoDB aggregation pipelines to perform complex database operations
 - Centralized error handling using Express middlewares
 - Validation of request payload using Joi library
 - Routing using Express middlewares